We all have a story–including God. . . .

 In short, we desire for our preaching to focus on God’s word (expository), his truth (doctrinal), and his gospel (Christ-centered).
 If we do this well, our sermons will honor God and dynamically impact the human heart, the real place where lives are changed.
 Much of the preaching in our culture sacrifices transforming power for attempts at popular appeal.
 Though we earnestly strive for our sermons to engage, we mainly care about being reliable stewards of God’s message.
 (Col 1:28; 2 Tim 3:16-4:4)

-Community groups are vital for being truly plugged in at UBC because they provide for close-knit fellowship that is based on God’s Word.
+If a person merely comes to corporate worship every week, it will be difficult for him or her to experience a strong connection with the UBC family.
+Community groups provide the needed opportunity for close-knit fellowship that is based on God’s Word.
 Our groups target various life-stages, but such designations are relatively loose so that everyone in the church is readily included.
 These groups have four major purposes: Bible study, fellowship, prayer, and outreach.
-Your commitment to a community group will foster the kind of close relationships we all need.
 (Acts 2:46-47)

-In the Great Commission, Jesus tells his disciples to teach everything he had commanded them.
-This responsibility is huge because God’s Word contains a great deal of instruction, and it is challenging because everyone has different areas of needed growth.
-So to facilitate more intentional growth for our church family, we regularly offer discipleship courses that pertain to specific topics.
-We have courses on site every Wednesday night at 6pm and also at various other times and places throughout the year.
+In the Great Commission, Jesus says to teach his disciples everything he has commanded.
+This responsibility is huge because God’s Word contains a great deal of instruction, and this responsibility is challenging because everyone has different areas of needed growth.
+So to facilitate more intentional growth for our church family, we regularly offer discipleship courses and Bible studies that pertain to specific topics and books of the Bible.
+We encourage our members to be involved as much as possible.

 Sacrificial Serving and Giving

 In the Bible, the church has one main strategy for reaching the world: Talk about Jesus to others.
-Jesus said, “You shall be my witnesses” (Acts 1:8).
-There are many ways that they did this: preaching in various settings, house evangelism, testifying from one person to another, and engaging new people in their worship gatherings.
-Therefore, at UBC we desire for all of our organized outreach attempts and all of our relationships with the lost to have as its main goal that we talk about Jesus and invite others into a relationship with him.
+There are many ways that the church did this: preaching in various settings, house evangelism, testifying from one person to another, and engaging new people in their worship gatherings.
+But there was no strategy in which the church simply did nice things for people or the community without sharing Jesus.
+Therefore, at UBC we desire for all of our organized outreach attempts and all of our member relationships with the lost to have as its main goal that we talk about the good news of Jesus Christ and invite others into the family of God.
 (Rom 1:16-17)

 We believe that the church is called by Christ to do its best to be a fellowship of truly born again people.
 Though it is impossible to see the heart, Christ has commissioned the local church to exercise discernment on the basis of beliefs and behaviors.
 A person should take healthy membership status seriously in his or her life because the affirmation of a biblical church is an important aspect of being personally identified as an authentic believer.